Data protection policy

 You have the following rights concerning your personal data:

 - You have the right to obtain the information defined in Art.
 15 GDPR and Section 34 German Federal Data Protection Act (BDSG) from us at any time on request about the personal data concerning you that is processed by us.

 Right to rectification

-- You have the right to obtain from us without undue delay the rectification of inaccurate personal information concerning you.
+- You have in accordance with Art.
+16 GDPR the right to obtain from us without undue delay the rectification of inaccurate personal information concerning you.